 the fate that sooner or later would befall readers.
 Everyone had a calling for news, even if it was to flesh out the obituaries.
 It was not the end that was extraordinary, but the everyday.

 That’s why he appreciated the tangible.
 A wad of bills in his pants pocket.
 The anxious gazes of men glued to the bar’s tiny television.
-Juninho coming up on the right and dribbling to a goal for Vasco.
+Juninho coming up on the right and dribbling to a goal for Flamengo.
 Four beers, followed by a shot of Steinhäger.
-Drunk, Joel transformed into sage and saw himself as a sort of metaphysical bureaucrat among the bar’s community of strangers.
-Drunk, he saw himself as a simple scribe, a recorder of public life, documenting the predictable, headlong decline of the himan race.
-The miracle of existence hapanned there at the bar.
+Drunk, Joel transformed into sage, and saw himself as a sort of metaphysical bureaucrat among the bar’s community of strangers.
+Drunk, he saw himself as a simple scribe, a recorder of public life, documenting the predictable, headlong decline of the human race.
+The miracle of existence happened there at the bar.
 The news was just the paperwork.

 After his last ATM withdrawal, Joel set off through the city center doling out bills to beggars.
-He found it amusing when, more than once, they called him a saint.
+He found it amusing when they called him a saint.

-“I have an aunt,” Leandro tells him the next morning.
+“There’s this aunt of mine,” Leandro tells him the next morning.

 29